WebCuratorTool/webcurator/guides/wayback-integration-guide.rst

 Using Multiple Review Tools in WCT
 ==================================

 Within the Target Summary for the harvest you will have options for different Quality Review Tools.
-There will be a link to Review in Access Tool, ArchiveOne, or ArchiveTwo.
-All of these links are configurable via wayback.xml.
+There will be a link to Review in Access Tool plus other links to other archives which you can specify the name of.
+All of these links are configurable via wct-core.properties.

--   Review in Access Tool uses the value set in harvestResourceUrlMapper.urlMap within wct-core.properties
+-   Review in Access Tool uses the value set in harvestResourceUrlMapper.urlMap
--   ArchiveOne uses the value set in qualityReviewToolController.archiveUrl within wct-core.properties
+-   qualityReviewToolController.archiveName uses the value set in qualityReviewToolController.archiveUrl
--   ArchiveTwo uses the value set in qualityReviewToolController.archive.alternative within wct-core.properties
+-   qualityReviewToolController.archive.alternative.name uses the value set in qualityReviewToolController.archive.alternative

 Testing
 =======